-USAC and DSS may make on-site inspections of each other's recordkeeping and security practices, or make provisions beyond those in this Agreement to ensure adequate safeguarding of records exchanged.
+With reasonable notice, USAC and FSSA/DFR may make on-site inspections of each other's recordkeeping and security practices, or mutually agree to provisions beyond those in this Agreement to ensure adequate safeguarding of records exchanged.

 IX.
 INCIDENT REPORTING AND NOTIFICATION RESPONSIBILITIES